pjbartlein/REarthSysSci/index.md

 **GEOG 4/590: Winter 2024, 2:00-3:50 Tues & Thurs, 121 MCK**
 **Topic:  R for Earth-System Science**

-<span style="color: red;">**NOTE:&nbsp; This is the web page for a previous version of the course.
-The web page for the Winter 2024 version of the course will be posted the first week of January 2024.** &nbsp; <br>
+<span style="color: green;">**NOTE:&nbsp; This is the web page for the Winter 2024 version of the course.
+Not all pages are populated yet, but will gradually appear over the next few weeks.** &nbsp; <br>

 **Instructor:** Pat Bartlein, bartlein@uoregon.edu, 275 Condon Hall, 6-4967, office hours directly after class or by appointment.